We are here for you!

 Magnetic Resonance Imaging (MRI)

 Feeling warm after your MRI is perfectly normal.
-Due to using these RF’s patient body temperatures might increase as a result.
-Patients who have claustrophobia might have difficulties with MRI exams.
-Please let us and your Dr. know before scheduling so we can help you be as comfortable as possible.
+Due to RF’s, patient body temperatures might increase as a result.
+Patients who have claustrophobia might have difficulty with MRI exams.
+Please let your doctor and Imaging Services know before scheduling so we can help you be as comfortable as possible.

-Here at HRMC we have a new and powerful 2018 1.5Tesla magnet with 48channels.
+Here at HRMC we have a new and powerful 1.5 Tesla magnet.
 Our magnet is equipped with a short wide bore to help with patient claustrophobia.
-We also have a beautiful skylight and 6ftx6ft window in the MRI scan room giving patients a more open feel.
-Our new scanner gives us the ability to have higher resolution and decreased scan times.
-This gives our Radiologist’s more detail in order to see small abnormalities that previously could have been missed.
+We also have a beautiful skylight and 6ftx6ft window giving patients a more open feel.
+Our scanner gives us the ability to have higher resolution and decreased scan times.
+This gives our Radiologist’s more detail to see small abnormalities that previously could have been missed.

 Ultrasound imaging or Sonography uses sound waves and their echoes to capture the image.
 As a result patients are not exposed to radiation.

 For your ultrasound exam warm gel will be placed on the skin to image anatomy with a transducer that is pressed against the region of interest.